-You can organize files by standard, created, last printed, or alphabetically to find a specific file.
+You can organize files by category, creation date, print date, or alphabetically to find a specific file.

 Notice that the jobs are displayed differently if you change the search category to Alphabetical.
 Your jobs are now displayed in alphabetical order.
-Once the search is finished and the job is found, most users revert back to the default selection of Standard.
+Once the search is finished and the job is found, most users revert back to the default selection of category.